osai-ai/dokai/README.md

 Supported NVIDIA architectures: Pascal (sm_60, sm_61), Volta (sm_70), Turing (sm_75), Ampere (sm_80, sm_86), Ada Lovelace (sm_89), Hopper (sm_90).
 You can identify the architecture of your GPU [here](https://arnon.dk/matching-sm-architectures-arch-and-gencode-for-various-nvidia-cards/).

-## Overview of gpu.*.opt images
+## Overview of `gpu.*.opt` images

 There are also optimized GPU images which have the same packages and libraries installed as stated above.
 To install them add `.opt` suffix at the end of the docker image name, e.g. `dokai:gpu.pytorch.opt`.

-## Overview of *.rootless images
+## Overview of `*.rootless` images

-Initially, all Dokai images were root-based, meaning that they have root-privileges inside of the docker container.
+Initially, all Dokai images were root-based, meaning that they had root privileges inside of the docker container.
 According to the [Docker best-practices](https://docs.docker.com/build/building/best-practices/#user) it is better to run docker containers without sudo rights with explicitly set user.

-Because of that `*.rootless` images were added to duplicate all existing ones, but without sudo privileges.
+Because of that `*.rootless` images were added to duplicate all existing images, but without sudo privileges.
-The name of the user is `dokai` and it has `1000` set as UID/GID.
+The name of the user is set to `dokai` and it has `1000` set as UID/GID.

 Sooner or later these images will fully replace root-based ones as they are more secure.